Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/MUST id="general-tracing-create-span-on-rest" %} create a new span (which must be a child of the per-method span) for each REST call that the client library makes.
 This is generally done with the HTTP pipeline.

 Some of these requirements will be handled by the HTTP pipeline.
 However, as a client library writer, you must handle the incoming context appropriately.
 JavaScript doesn't have primitives similar to a local context.
 As such, we must manually plumb parent span IDs into the library.

+TODO: Please add a discussion of how to set the user-agent string for implementation of the SDK Telemetry feature.

 ## Dependencies {#ts-dependencies}